pieeg-club/EEGwithRaspberryPI/README.md

 # Easy way to the neuroscience world with the shield for RaspberryPi.
 Open-source.
-[Crowdsupply](https://www.crowdsupply.com/hackerbci/pieeg) (Not medical device)
+[Linkedin for updates ](https://www.linkedin.com/company/96475004/admin/feed/posts/) (Not medical device)

 [![Software demonstrations](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/Supplementary%20files/fig19.bmp)](https://www.crowdsupply.com/hackerbci/pieeg)
 #### It is not medical device!!!
 And can not be used for any medical purposes!!!